coopsauder/COSAS/_initiatives/intake.md

 <!---->

 Results
-* Final acceptances released in Devember
+* Final acceptances released in the end of November

 ### COSAS Intake Events